Shopper Decision Journey

 By completing the shopper’s Decision Journey together with us, you will get concrete answers to questions such as:

-- How do my shoppers actually shop?
+- How do shoppers actually buy once they are in-store?
 (ShopperConnect)

-- How noticeable are my products on the shelf and which elements of my packaging have a positive or negative effect on the valuation or brand values?
-(Eyetracking, Conjoint Analysis and Design Navigator)
+- Do my products stand out on the shelf and which elements of my packaging have a positive or negative effect on the valuation or brand values?
+(Eyetracking and Conjoint Analysis)

-- What are the subconscious drivers and barriers in my shoppers’ heads and hearts and how can I influence these?
+- What are my shoppers’ subconscious drivers and barriers, and how can I influence these?
 (InnerWorld and Neuromarketing)

 - What effect does my sampling campaign have?
 (SampleScope)

-- What are my shoppers’ daily lives like and which routine behavior is relevant when it comes to purchasing products? (e-Safari)
+- What does my shoppers’ daily life look like, and which routine behaviour is relevant when it comes to purchasing product? (e-Safari)

-By 'pushing the right buttons', you can not only intensify your relationship with shoppers, but also increase the impact of (in-store) marketing and optimize your retail strategy.
+Once you push the right buttons, you cannot only strengthen your relationship with shoppers, but also increase the impact of (in-store) marketing and optimize your retail and communication strategy.